AadithyaNarayanan3010/Mars_Task2/README.md

 # Mars_Task2
-# Motor Control Project – Development Process & Learnings
+# Motor Control Project - Number - 2

 So when I started with the code, here is what I was thinking.
 First up, as a user I had to give an input.
 So I needed the serial monitor.
 Then I had to turn the wheels as per the user's input.
 So I thought I could define functions for each of the user's choices.
 Forward, Backward, Right and left.
 I further also added a stop function to stop the motor movements.
 I started with trying to first fix the motor into a circuit and then operating it.